jzhang-github/AGAT/docs/sphinx/source/API_Docs/app/app.rst

         Load graph building scheme.

-        .. note:: This file is normally saved to the disk when you build your dataset, under the same directory of ``all_graphs.bin``.
+        .. note:: This file is normally saved to the disk when you build your dataset, under the same directory containing ``all_graphs.bin``.

         :param path: Directory for storing ``graph_build_scheme.json`` file.
         :type path: str